sourcegraph/handbook/content/departments/ce-support/support/team/support-org-structure.md

 ## Quarterly check-ins

-Every quarter, Virginia will check-in with each member of the team to catch-up, see how things are going, gather perspectives, and validate the team is headed and/or operating the way we want.
+Every quarter, Aimee will check-in with each member of the team to catch-up, see how things are going, gather perspectives, and validate the team is headed and/or operating the way we want.

 ## Performance management